 There are many different diseases that affect the eye and vision.
 Detecting these diseases in their earliest stages gives patients the best chance at optimal treatment outcomes.
-Optometrists like Dr. Hoppe, Dr. Trettin, and Dr. Marshall regularly screen for eye disease in their patients.
+Optometrists like Dr. Hoppe and Dr. Trettin regularly screen for eye disease in their patients.
 Screenings can be part of a routine eye exam or they may be a diagnostic measure taken after your eye doctor has spoken with you and conducted an exam.

 Three relatively common eye diseases have distinct impacts on vision.
 These are:

 Glaucoma – This disease is characterized by high fluid pressure inside the eye itself.
 This pressure can gradually damage the optic nerve, which has the potential to lead to irreversible blindness.
 Glaucoma can run in families so anyone with this condition in their medical family history should talk with their optometrist about an optimal testing schedule.

 Diabetic retinopathy – Retinopathy occurs when blood or other fluid contaminate the retina.
 If this fluid leak occurs, the patient will experience blurred vision.
 While retinopathy can potentially affect anyone, people with diabetes are at particular risk for this condition and so may need to make time for annual testing.